Wolf Administration: New Machining and Robotics Apprenticeship Opportunities Available in Allegheny County

 The Pre-Apprentice and Apprenticeship Grant Program is a statewide program that offers assistance to registered apprenticeship programs.
 The program’s goal is to increase apprenticeship availability to Pennsylvania employers to assist them with their talent recruitment and development.

-For more information about the Wolf Administration’s commitment to workforce training and the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.
+For more information about the Wolf Administration’s commitment to workforce training, visit DCED website, and be sure to stay up-to-date with all of our agency on Facebook, Twitter, and LinkedIn.